nlm/parseable/README.md

 Parseable ![Build Status](https://travis-ci.org/nlm/parseable.svg?branch=master "Build Status")
 =========

+*Warning*: This is software is in beta stage

 A python library to make easier the parsing of data structures into objects, with strong validation.